IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step04.md

   import Execute from "$components/Execute.svelte";
 </script>

-## Explore the contents of a fasta file with seqkit

 The `seqkit` commands accept FASTA or FASTQ files as input, including their compressed versions (`.gz`).
 In bioinformatics, compressed formats are commonly used due to the amount of data.